 Can you see the baby at 6 weeks?

-6 weeks into your pregnancy is also the earliest time you might be able to see the foetal pole and the foetal heartbeat.
+6 weeks into your pregnancy is also the earliest time that you might be able to see the foetal pole and the foetal heartbeat.

 The yolk sac, a ring shape bright circle might also be visible.
 The yolk sac is where your baby is feeding on at this early stage in pregnancy.